gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 continuous, the bookster said, "*La,* enough, go and eat.
 I will greet you tomorrow."

-*"Shalma'a,*" Erileine replied , somewhat self-consciously, raising his palms to his teacher in the Karabandi style.
+*"Shalma'a,*" Erileine replied, somewhat self-consciously, raising her palms to her teacher in the Karabandi style.

 "*Shalma'a,*" the bookster replied before bending his head over the old diary he had spent the greater part of the afternoon deciphering.